 Each summer, SFUSD high school students conduct original research under the direction of a UCSF scientist mentor.
 This program is rigorous and intense with just eight short weeks for students to complete their research projects.
-Unlike most other high school research programs in the country, the High School Intern Program (HIP) does not seek students who are already on track to enter top-tier universities.
-Instead, HIP selects students with unfulfilled potential who have an interest in science, but may not yet be on the path to college.
-The majority of interns are from backgrounds underrepresented in the sciences, do not have family members with college degrees, and many are immigrants or the children of immigrants.
-In order to participate students must attend an SFUSD high school, be a rising senior, and, most importantly, be nominated by one of their science teachers.
+Unlike most other high school research programs in the country, acceptance into the High School Intern Program (HIP) is not contingent upon grades, students already being committed to a career in science or solidly on a path to college.
+Rather, HIP seeks to support students’ growth and recognition of their own potential by engaging them with authentic science research projects, peer sharing and learning, and individual college counseling.
+HIP aims to help students develop a sense of belonging in order to broaden their ideas about their own place in college and careers in the biomedical sciences.
+The majority of program participants come from backgrounds underrepresented in the sciences (minority, low-income, women, from families without a history of college-going, and/or students with disabilities).
+In order to participate students must attend an SFUSD high school, be a rising senior, and must first be nominated by one of their science teachers.

 Each year, 10 of our high school interns are supported with funding from the California Institute of Regenerative Medicine (CIRM).
 In addition to conducting research specifically related to stem cells and regenerative medicine, these interns are part of a larger community of California high school students participating in CIRM’s Summer Program to Accelerate Regenerative medicine Knowledge (SPARK) program.
 This statewide cohort communicates with the general public about their research experiences through blog and social media postings, and they participate in an annual SPARK conference to share their summer research projects.

 Read about the experiences of our CIRM SPARK interns on our blog.

 Check out other CIRM SPARK interns from all over California: The Stem Cellar